AlfredZuo/AgentNetworkProtocol/standard/draft-zyyhl-agent-networks-framework-00.md

 --- abstract

-This document defines the framework of AI agent networks based on Agent Network Protocol (ANP) protocol.
-It provides the basic functions that needs to support AI agent communication in the AI agent networks within the trust domain.
+This document defines the framework of AI agent networks based on Agent Network Protocol (ANP) protocol. {{ANP}} It provides the basic functions that needs to support AI agent communication in the AI agent networks within the trust domain.

 --- middle